 Anger: A bodily emotion

-But anger is hard to stop in the middle of it, because anger takes us out of our heads.
-Anger makes our limbs flow with blood and directs blood away from our brains.
+Burning anger is hard to stop in the middle of it, because anger takes us out of our heads.
+Angry feelings make our limbs flow with blood and directs blood away from our brains.

 When we do exactly what Pema is suggesting, we can learn where we feel anger in our bodies.
 For myself, I immediately feel my anger in my upper arms and chest.
 Some people might feel it in their necks or in their gut.

-Usually we feel frustration or rage in the front of our bodies, and so one way to remain calm is to focus on our spine or the back of our bodies.
+Usually we feel frustration or rage in the front of our bodies, and so one way to cultivate peaceful energy is to focus on our spine or the back of our bodies.

-The next time you start to experience heat or pressure in that area of the body, you might realize you’re getting angry and be able to process that emotion.
+The next time you start to experience heat or pressure in that area of the body, you might acknowledge angry feelings and be able to move out of that experience.

 Meditation and Anger